borisding/universsr/README.md

 ...
 ```

+- `match` and `req` will be passed to invoked action creator.
+We may access and use that based on our needs.

 - For API, we define modular routes by using `express.Router` class and keep it as individual file in `./src/api/routers` directory.
 Please refer to `todos.js` as example.

 **[Back to top](#table-of-contents)**

 ## CSS, SCSS and CSS Modules

 - There are two main types of config for styles to work in this starter.
-Both are using [PostCSS](https://github.com/postcss/postcss) for post-processing CSS via JS plugins:
+Both are using [PostCSS](https://github.com/postcss/postcss) for post-processing CSS via JS plugins.
+(Note: PostCSS config can be found in `package.json` with `postcss` property.)

 **Global CSS/SCSS**

 - By default, the config of global styles rule `globalStylesRule` in `./build/webpack/common.js` recognizes `global.css` or `global.scss` file, which supposed to use CSS `@import` for external CSS stylesheets. (eg: [Bootstrap](https://getbootstrap.com/) or [Bulma](https://bulma.io/) CSS).

-- Once we have global stylesheet ready, we can import it in the root component, which is layout component in our context.
+- Once we have global stylesheet ready, we can include it in the root component.
 The following is an example of using Bulma CSS framework for global usage:

 a) Install Bulma package